-MySQL supports delayed replication such that a slave server deliberately executes transactions later than the master by at least a specified amount of time.
-This section describes how to configure a replication delay on a slave, and how to monitor replication delay.
+MySQL supports delayed replication such that a replica server deliberately executes transactions later than the source by at least a specified amount of time.
+This section describes how to configure a replication delay on a replica, and how to monitor replication delay.

 In MySQL 8.0, the method of delaying replication